 Seton Nossiter Park

-Seton Nossiter Park is nestled among steep gullies and provides established walking tracks through native bush.
-There are open space areas, streams, and several informal picnic spots.
-The gully provides a haven of natural atmosphere with an inherent and unadulterated environment that is excellent for recreational use.
+Seton Nossiter Park provides established walkways through the valley with opem-space areas, streams, and several informal picnic spots.
+The gully provides a haven of natural atmosphere with an unadulterated environment that is excellent for recreational use.
 It is enjoyed and used for a variety of activities and purposes by a great number of people.
 Due to its low lying nature to the surrounding hills it is very sheltered and has its own micro-climate.

-The Belmont Stream meanders through the park and needs to be crossed five times by foot bridges before reaching the traditional picnic site at the mid-point of the park.
+The Belmont Stream meanders through the park and needs to be crossed many times by foot bridges before reaching the traditional picnic site at the mid-point of the park.

 Seton Nossiter Park is also an official dog exercise area.
 The on-lead area is from the car park in Mark Avenue down the path to the valley floor.
-The off-lead area is the valley floor up to the stream crossing adjacent to the Paparangi School boundary and the titoki grove.
-Further on from this point reverts back to on-lead
+The off-lead area is the valley floor up to the stream crossing beside the titoki/tawa grove.
+Further on from this point reverts back to on-lead.

 View our Community Services